cognitedata/cdf-fabric-replicator/README.md

 - poetry run - Run this after the dependencies are installed.
 It will start your project with an attached debugger.
 For more information see [Debugging in Visual Studio Code](https://code.visualstudio.com/Docs/editor/debugging).

 ## Building and Deploying with Docker on AKS

+Building and deploying with Docker on **Azure Kubernetes Service** (AKS) is a popular choice for deploying applications to production for several reasons:

+1. Containerization: Docker allows developers to package their application and its dependencies into a container, ensuring consistency and portability across different environments.
+Containers provide isolation, making it easier to manage and deploy applications.

+2. Scalability: AKS is a managed Kubernetes service that provides automatic scaling of application instances based on demand.
+Kubernetes allows developers to define the desired state of their application and automatically scales the application based on resource utilization.

+3. Orchestration: Kubernetes provides powerful orchestration capabilities, allowing developers to manage and deploy containers at scale.
+It handles tasks such as load balancing, service discovery, and rolling updates, making it easier to manage and maintain production deployments.

+4. High Availability: AKS ensures high availability by distributing application instances across multiple nodes in a cluster.
+If a node fails, Kubernetes automatically reschedules the affected containers on other available nodes, ensuring that the application remains accessible and resilient.

+5. Infrastructure as Code: Docker and Kubernetes configurations can be defined as code using tools like Helm and Kubernetes manifests.
+This allows developers to version control and automate the deployment process, making it easier to reproduce and manage production deployments.

+6. Integration with Azure Services: AKS integrates seamlessly with other Azure services, such as Azure Container Registry (ACR) for storing and managing container images, Azure Monitor for monitoring and diagnostics, and Azure DevOps for CI/CD pipelines.
+This provides a comprehensive ecosystem for building, deploying, and managing applications in the Azure cloud.

+By leveraging Docker and AKS, developers can achieve a streamlined and efficient deployment process, ensuring their applications are scalable, reliable, and easily manageable in a production environment.

 ### Pre-requisites